OpenMS/pyopenms-docs/docs/source/charge_isotope_deconvolution.rst

-Note that the algorithm presented here as some heuristics built into it, such as assuming that the isotopic peaks will decrease after the first isotopic peak.
+Note that the algorithm presented here as some heuristics built into it, such as assuming that the isotopic :term:`peaks` will decrease after the first isotopic :term:`peak`.
 This heuristic can be tuned by changing the parameter ``use_decreasing_model`` and ``start_intensity_check``.
-In this case, the second isotopic peak is the highest in intensity and the ``start_intensity_check`` parameter needs to be set to 3.
+In this case, the second isotopic :term:`peak`  is the highest in intensity and the ``start_intensity_check`` parameter needs to be set to 3.

 .. code-block:: python